dauwhe/html-first/README.md

 6. I can read the publication while offline.
 7. I can annotate the publication, including highlights, notes, and bookmarks.
 8. I can easily change the font, font size, theme, etc.
-9. A web publication should work even with user agents that don't know about web publications (progressive enhancement).
+9. I can read a web publication even with user agents that don’t know about web publications (progressive enhancement).
 10. I know that I’m reading a web publication.
 11. I know where I am in the publication (the beginning? the middle? the end? which chapter?).